RezaMahmood/privatefunction/README.md

 # Introduction

 The scripts in this repo are intended to deploy Azure Functions to demonstrate network isolation when communicating with other Azure PaaS services.
 Note that this deployment does not represent a best practice way of creating Azure resources and is mainly intended to demonstrate the principles behind locking down Azure PaaS services and applying network isolation.

-For example, resources should be locked down at the point they are created rather than executing a script afterwards to apply security principles.
+## Architecture

 ## Getting Started

 1. Installation Process

-- Go and install jq to enable json parsing - https://stedolan.github.io/jq/
+- Install jq to enable json parsing - https://stedolan.github.io/jq/

 - Edit base.sh to set environment variables.
 Note that some variables are globally unique such as storage account names.